usgs/shakecast/pages/pycast/pycast_docs.md

 folder: pycast
 ---

 Our team is in the midst of rebuilding ShakeCast from the ground up with relevation and powerfull technologies.
 V4 boasts more accurate potential impact assessment as well as a highly improved user experience.
 Beta testing will begin early in 2017; [Here](/shakecast/apidocs) is a link to the developer documentation.
+Please let us know if you are interested in beta-testing of pyCast.

 Some of the improvements coming soon: